SEO: App

 Your app's SEO settings are found under Settings - SEO/Meta tags:

-The first part of your app's SEO settings are the social media details.
-This lets you set an identity for your app that social media sites such as LinkedIn, Twitter and Facebook will use when a link to your app is shared.
+The first part of your app's SEO settings are the OpenGraph details.
+This lets you set an identity for your app that social media sites such as LinkedIn, X and Facebook will use when a link to your app is shared.
+OpenGraph metadata can also affect how your page ranks and is displayed in search engines.

 In the example below from LinkedIn, you can see how as soon as a link is typed into a post, LinkedIn fetches the metadata.